alfredtorch/RGBFighter/README.md

 # First Steps & Ideas

-⚠️Don't mess with the power - no polarity or whatever protection ⚠️ ⚠️Vertical USB is fragile - Handle with care ⚠️
+⚠️Don't mess with the power - no polarity or whatever protection ⚠️

+⚠️Vertical USB is fragile - Handle with care ⚠️

 ## Pinout
 Pin | Function
 --- | ---
 GPIO0 | Button Or InfraRed
-GPIO2 | RGB Output | Recommanded from WLed
+GPIO2 | RGB Output | Recomanded Output from WLED

 ## Programming

-You directly check the [How-To from WLed](https://kno.wled.ge/basics/install-binary/)
+You can directly check the [How-To from WLED](https://kno.wled.ge/basics/install-binary/)

 ## Tutorials
 ** Soon updates for Hardware & Software ***